V9N1/Pacman-Game/README.md

 📜 License
 This project is provided as‑is for learning and personal use.
 Modify it, remix it, break it, rebuild it — it’s yours.
-A dedicated UI for reinforcement learning experiments

-Visualization of learning progress (e.g., score trends over time)

-****License****
-This project is provided as‑is for educational and personal use.
-You may modify and distribute it under your preferred terms.